martincipriano/hintr/readme.md

 * Added: Count limit field in settings page.
 * Added: JavaScript to limit the number of suggestions displayed in the dropdown.

+= 1.1.1 =
+* Apply fixes for text domain mismatch required by WordPress

+= 1.1.2 =
+* Cache the database query results for getting metadata used by a post type in the settings page

 == Upgrade Notice ==

 = 1.1.0 =